RiothDev/Shapes/README.md

 # 💫 Introduction
-**🖥️ A project to get information about books from a MySQL database.**
+**🖥️ A project to obtain the area of some figures using polymorphism.**
-> ❗ This project is in Spanish
+> ❗ This project is in Spanish and was developed for school purposes.